Ask a doctor about a prescription for MONTELUKAST COMBIX 10 mg FILM-COATED TABLETS

 Montelukast Combix 10 mg film-coated tablets EFG

-• This medicine has been prescribed for you only, and you must not give it to others even if they have the same symptoms of illness as you, as it may harm them.
+if they present the same symptoms of illness as you, as it may harm them.

-Montelukast Combix is a leukotriene receptor antagonist that blocks certain substances called leukotrienes.
-Leukotrienes produce bronchospasm and inflammation of the airways in the lungs and can also cause allergy symptoms.
-By blocking leukotrienes, montelukast improves asthma symptoms, helps control asthma, and improves seasonal allergy symptoms (also known as hay fever or seasonal allergic rhinitis).
+Montelukast Combix is a leukotriene receptor antagonist that blocks substances called leukotrienes.
+Leukotrienes produce narrowing and swelling of the airways in the lungs and can also cause allergy symptoms.
+By blocking leukotrienes, montelukast improves asthma symptoms, helps control asthma, and improves symptoms of seasonal allergies (also known as hay fever or seasonal allergic rhinitis).

 Your doctor has prescribed Montelukast Combix to treat asthma and prevent asthma symptoms during the day and night.

-Depending on symptoms and the severity of your asthma, your doctor will determine how to use Montelukast Combix.
+Depending on your symptoms and the severity of your asthma, your doctor will determine how you should use Montelukast Combix.

 What is asthma?